Advancing skills in Nature-Based Therapy

 Camping costs just $35 for the night, and you will need to complete a separate form, and submit it to Mary’s Lake to confirm camping.
 Once you have registered for this training, we will email you the form and details for booking.

-*** Covid-19 Considerations: At this point in time, BC is in phase 2 of opening up, and thus some level of travel is permitted within the province.
-We recognize that this in-person course will be currently limited to those residing in BC.
+*** Covid-19 Considerations: At this point in time, BC is in a restricted phase of opening up, and thus only essential travel is permitted within the province.
+We recognize that this in-person course will be currently limited to those residing in close proximity to Victoria, BC.
 Physical distancing and cleaning protocols will be maintained throughout the course, and participants will be responsible or their own food.
 Number of people is capped at 12 to keep this manageable.
 Participants are expected to by SYMPTOM FREE when they attend.
 Any cancellations and changes due to illness, or restrictions imposed by the BC Health officer will be given a full refund.

 “I just wanted to let you both know again how grateful I am to have been able to attend training with you both – it was so inspiring to witness each of your relationship with the land and your passion for this work.
 I am still processing our time together with the land and what it has meant to me.
 There are no words at this time that could properly articulate my thoughts and feelings, rather the only description would be something like: ‘ontological shifts in my spirit and sense of being’ (very spiritually powerful place that we were in, along with the impact and influence of the embodied practices). ” Angela Scott, MA, RCC